emmalynnnn/RockPaperRobots/README.md

 * Built using the `VueJS` framework

 ### Coming Soon:
-* A record of your wins/loses and the tasks you've completed
+* A record of your wins/loses and the tasks you've completed (using a relational database!)
 * Customize your avatar
 * More cruel and unusual tasks as consequences for losing
 * Improved mobile functionality